 It is important to remember that educational software, like textbooks, is only one tool in the learning process.
 Neither can be a substitute for well-trained teachers, leadership, and parental involvement.— Keith Krueger

 PBS Kids Science Games

-One very nice feature of the PBS site is that some of the game screens have a link to information or activities related to the game.
+One very nice feature of the PBS site is that some of the game screens have a link to related information or activities.
 The linked sections include science facts for teachers and parents and printable puzzles and worksheets for children.
-There are also "Tell me more" tabs on some of the games pages.
-These give kids facts related to the game and suggest new activities that they can perform at home.
+There are also "Tell me more" tabs on some of the screens.
+These give kids additional facts and suggest new activities that they can perform at home.
 Some of the games are based on the PBS Kids television show called "Sid the Science Kid".
-These games have a video button which lets kids see scenes from the show.
+The game screens have a video button which lets children see scenes from the show.

 Edheads is a very interesting site that includes eighteen different activities for students.
 The site offers activities (or games) in which students perform virtual surgery while learning about surgical techniques and the human body.
 Virtual operations include brain surgery, knee surgery, hip surgery and aorta surgery.
 The site classifies the virtual surgery games as being suitable for grades 7 to 12+.

 The Edheads site contains other science themed games in addition to the virtual surgeries.
 These include a simple machines game and a compound machine game for grades 2 to 6, a weather game for grades 4 to 9, a crash scene investigation activity for grades 9 to 12+ and a nanoparticle activity for Grades 10 to 12+.
 The site also has an activity in which students help to design a cell phone for seniors.
 In addition, it contains several stem cell activities.
 There are teacher's guides and a resources section.